shsagir/play-area-sync/docs/git-submodules-old.md

 ## Word!

-This article only applies to [Old Apps](app-old), Git Submodules are not available for New Apps. **Also in any case**: Please consider to use a Git subtree instead of a Git submodule.
+This article only applies to [Old Apps](app-old), Git Submodules are not available for Professional & Universal Apps. **Also in any case**: Please consider to use a Git subtree instead of a Git submodule.
 Git subtrees are easy to use and mostly do the job quite well.

 ## Usage